Good and Bad Passwords How-To

 character set and appends every combination to each dictionary

-word; this includes all the letter sequences as well as digits
+word; this includes all letter sequences as well as digits

 and symbols.
 L0phtCrack takes less than a second to process the